RunarReve/PredictICDwithHPO/README.md

 # Merge HPO to recreate ICD

+./mergeHPO there is different methods for trying to find similarities:
+   topN: extracts the top N amount of variants based on P-value

+This is both done for ICD and HPO, so the comparison is located similarly

-TODO get top N, all over x
+TODO all over x

 TODO remove unnecisary HPOs, that is just noise